drizzle-mizzle/CharacterAI-Discord-Bot/README.md

 ## 🔧Known issues
 - you can't send your pictures to a character, maybe will be fixed later (maybe not)
-- `private` command is broken again now
+- trere might be some problems with `private` command

     ![image](https://user-images.githubusercontent.com/55811932/236642586-d4d06f16-2016-4ec6-9481-995f9f251d61.png)